frankkramer-lab/aucmedi/docs/getstarted/status.md

 **Planed milestones and features are:**

 - [ ] Unittesting -> CI/CD
 - [ ] Interface for metadata / pandas table inclusion in model architectures
+- [ ] Integrate evaluation functions
 - [ ] Support for AutoML via CLI and Docker
 - [ ] Examples for AutoML
 - [ ] Documentation for AutoML
+- [ ] Clean up Website
 - [ ] Integration of bagging and stacking pipelines for utilizing ensemble learning techniques
 - [ ] Publication